Emmotes/ic_spoilers/docs/morte.md

     "id": 2978,
     "flavour_text": "",
     "description": {
-        "desc": "Morte increases the effect of Biting Wit by $amount% for each adventure, variant, and Patron variant you have completed in the Turn of Fortune's Wheel campaign, stacking multiplicatively."
+        "desc": "Morte increases the effect of Biting Wit by $(not_buffed amount)% for each adventure, variant, and Patron variant you have completed in the Turn of Fortune's Wheel campaign, stacking multiplicatively."
     },
     "effect_keys": [
         {